sac-workshop/sac-2023/summer-school.md

 ## Registration

-The registration fee for the SAC Summer School is $40 for regular attendees and $20 for students.
+The registration fee for the SAC Summer School is $120 for regular attendees and $60 for students.
 [Register today.](registration.html)

 ## Schedule

-All talks will take place on the University of Waterloo main campus in Davis Centre (DC) room 1302.
-You can find more detailed information on the [Schedule](schedule.html) page.
+All talks will take place on the University of New Brunswick, Fredericton main campus in the Head Hall Auditorium. <!-- You can find more detailed information on the [Schedule](schedule.html) page.-->

 For directions and travel arrangements, see [Travel and Accommodations](travel.html).